joanvelja/Confidently_Exiting/README.md

 Differently, the results of the last plots [Figure 10a](./blogpost_images/plots/squad_f1.png) and [Figure 11a](./blogpost_images/plots/rougesamsam.png) are made by running the .job files of [SQuAD](src/scripts/contrastive_decoding_experiments/SQuAD) and [SamSum](src/scripts/contrastive_decoding_experiments/SamSum) without any additional change

-### Example Case
+### Illustration of an Example Case

-An example for running Jansen-Shannon Divergence contrastive confidence with adaptive pruning is
+Here below you can find the explicit command to run the experiments for Jansen-Shannon Divergence Contrastive Decoding with adaptive pruning approach

 ```bash
 srun python run_question_answering.py \